PMArkive/SMEncounterRNGTool/README.md

 ## Marks under Blink Column
 - ★: One person on the map will blink soon, a warning for nearby frames.
 - ?: The spread might be affected by the history of NPC status so it's unsafe.
-- -: The safe frames the tool can 100% predict.
+- -: The safe frames can be 100% predicted.

 ## Some Parameters:
 - [UB Rate(%)](parameters/UB Rate.md)